 1) The pickings are slim two months into free agency, but there are still a couple of players available who could really help the Packers.
 Cleveland’s Sheldon Richardson and Seattle’s K.J.
 Wright have seen their better days, but both played pretty well last season.
 Richardson would add some explosiveness to a defensive line that lacks much in the way of talent after Kenny Clark and Kingsley Keke, and Wright would provide leadership and cover skills to an inside linebacker position that is currently manned by a pair of second-year players.
 It might take at least $4 million to get a deal done, and while the Packers don’t have the cap space right now, there are ways to create it through restructuring (Rodgers), extending (wide receiver Davante Adams), or releasing (defensive end Dean Lowry).

 2) The Packers chose journeyman Kurt Benkert to be one of their quarterbacks for at least the next few months.
 The former Virginia star beat out Chad Kelly, who also participated in last weekend’s rookie camp.
-The 26-year-old spent the past three years with the Falcons, but he’s yet to be active for a regular season game.
-He’s 47 of 98 for 534 yards and 1 touchdown in the preseason.
-Benkert is a mediocre athlete who tends to spray the ball under pressure, but he does have a strong arm and there were times in college when he looked like a legit fourth-round pick.
+The 26-year-old spent the past three years with the Falcons, but he’s yet to be active for a regular-season game.
+Benkert is a good athlete who can create on the move, but he tends to spray the ball under pressure and is prone to mistakes.
+He has a strong arm and there were times in college when he looked like a legitimate third or fourth-round pick.
 Unfortunately, those times didn’t come frequently enough.
-Still, a team could do worse than having him as a No. 3 QB.
+Still, a team could do a lot worse than having him as a No. 3 QB.

 Here are two plays from the 2018 Hall of Fame game against Denver that show the best and worst of Benkert (#6).
 First, he gets flustered by pressure and fumbles the ball.
 But on the very next snap, given adequate protection, he steps up in the pocket and delivers a dart 20 yards down the field.